mocsa/x52msfsout/README.md

 Download the latest x52msfsout Release from the right hand side of this page and copy the .exe file into `the folder where you extracted X52LuaOut.zip/x52LuaOut/internals` or `the folder of X-Plane.exe\Resources\plugins\FlyWithLua\Scripts\x52LuaOut\internals\`.

+Download [WASimModule-v1.2.0.0.zip](https://github.com/mpaperno/WASimCommander/releases/download/1.2.0.0/WASimModule-v1.2.0.0.zip), extract it and copy the `wasimcommander-module` folder to your MSFS [community folder](https://docs.flightsimulator.com/html/Introduction/#community).
+This module is needed to do special things in MSFS like executing calculator code.
+It is similar to FSUIPC, but it is free.

 # XML configuration files

 After installation, you have to prepare XML configuration file(s).
 They determine how your joystick will react to events in MSFS  (including shifted buttons and Mode 1-3).
 You can define your own MFD pages, LED states with custom blinking patterns, etc. The included `default.xml` file has example configurations for all tags which are currently supported.